-Here you’ll find businesses, organizations, blogs, other races, etc. that help make the Blue Ridge Marathon possible.
+Here you’ll find businesses, organizations, blogs, departments, etc. that help make the Blue Ridge Marathon possible.
 You’ll be hard pressed to find a community as supportive and genuine as the folks right here in the Roanoke Valley.

 - City of Roanoke

 - Roanoke Police Department

 - Carilion EMS